Niqtan/Conways-Game-of-Life/README.md

 # Conways-Game-of-Life
-A version of Conway's Game of LIfe made in C
+A version of Conway's Game of LIfe made in C using SDL2

-To do list for tomorrow: 02-02-2025:
+To do list:
-- Try to get more familiar with the SDL2 engine
+- Try to animate the game of life
-- The reason why it may not be working is because I'm not implementing SDL2 with it and not drawing with it.
-Hence, the window would only show black.
+    - Try to find a way to loop over grid[i][j] in to continously apply the rules
-- Try to explore font sizes, graphics, etc.
+    -